-The Internal Auditors presented the Internal Audit Annual Plan for 2022/23 and the Audit Universe, which details the key areas that are covering during their appointment to the Audit & Risk Committee.
+The Internal Auditors presented the Internal Audit Annual Plan for 2022/23 and the Audit Universe, which details the key areas that are being covered during their appointment.
 Over the course of the year to 31 March 2022, Internal Audit have reported to the Audit & Risk Committee on their independent reviews on IT Governance, Fleet Management, Planning Application Management, Review of Health and Safety and Business Continuity.
-Audits were completed on Risk Management and GIS Governance during the year, with the findings being reported to the Audit & Risk Committee in June 2022.
+Audits were completed on Risk Management and GIS Application during the year, with the findings being reported to the Audit & Risk Committee in June 2022.